-Water Region: All - These fish will swim in all areas of the aquarium, but prefer the middle of the aquarium.
+Water Region: All - These fish will swim in all areas of the aquarium, but they prefer the middle.

 Groups of this fish will be hierarchal.
-It is a good idea to keep them in a school of at least six or seven to diffuse some of their aggressive tendencies.
+It is a good idea to keep them in a school of at least 6 or 7 to diffuse some of their aggressive tendencies.
 This can help to prevent bullying of other fish.
-In schools they bother each other instead of the other tank inhabitants.
+In schools, they bother each other instead of the other tank inhabitants.

-Temperament: Semi-aggressive - They are good community fish when kept in groups and when other tankmates are also fast moving fish.
+Temperament: Semi-aggressive - They are good community fish when kept in groups and with other fast-moving tankmates.
 A singly kept fish will be highly aggressive.

 Semi-Aggressive (): Monitor